the-sett/parser-recoverable/README.md

 # Recovery Tactics

+`Parser.Recoverable.Tactics` provides some simple recovery tactics that can be manually added to parsing code.

 The aim is to get a parser back into a position where it can continue running, not to attempt to correct individual tokens.
 For example, if the parser was expecting an integer but did not get one, recovering by inserting a default